- 1 FATCA India

 There is a Tax Treaty between the U.S. and India.

-Therefore, while the growth within a retirement fund may escape U.S. Tax (until distributed, unless exceptions apply), income contributions being diverted to the retirement does not usually escape U.S. tax.
+Therefore, while the growth within a retirement fund may escape U.S. Tax (until distributed unless exceptions apply), income contributions being diverted to retirement do not usually escape U.S. tax.

 Golding & Golding: About Our International Tax Law Firm